RENEE MONTAGNE, HOST:

-MICHAEL TOSCANO: As this technology emerges - and there's going to be a plethora of different opportunities and utilization that we haven't even though of yet.
-And so when you talk about job creation, it is going to create, I think, high-paying, good jobs.
+MICHAEL TOSCANO: As this technology emerges - and there's going to be a plethora of different opportunities and utilization that we haven't even thought of yet, and so when you talk about job creation, it is going to create, I think, high-paying, good jobs.

-DELANEY: In New York, whatever comes here will be well appreciated.
+DELANEY: In New York, whatever comes here will be well-appreciated.
 Forty defense companies and colleges teamed up to win the bid.
-It'll be headquartered at an old upstate Air Force base with about three thousand new jobs.
+It'll be headquartered at an old, upstate Air Force base with about 3,000 new jobs.

 Rob Simpson, president of the group, says that's a big number in a part of the state that's struggled with high unemployment and population decline.

-ROB SIMPSON, PRESIDENT, ASSOCIATION OF UNMANNED VEHICLE SYSTEMS INTERNATIONAL: We're looking at this instead as an opportunity to create good jobs for people right here in central New York.
+ROB SIMPSON: We're looking at this, instead, as an opportunity to create good jobs for people right here in central New York.

-For NPR News, I'm Ryan Delaney in Syracuse, New York.
+For NPR News, I'm Ryan Delaney in Syracuse, N.Y.
 Transcript provided by NPR, Copyright NPR.